 The One With a Pink Quilt Set

-Leave it to of Justina Blakeney of the Jungalow to make this grandma design trend look exceedingly cool.
+Leave it to Justina Blakeney of the Jungalow to make this grandma design trend look exceedingly cool.
 In a shade of hot pink, a quilt set—complete with matching decorative pillows, of course—looks surprisingly fresh.
 Use the bright hue as an anchor color and let it inform your artwork selection, as Blakeney does here.

 The One With a Pink Vintage Rug